Emotion classification: Vector model

 The vector model of emotion appeared in 1992.
 This two-dimensional model consists of vectors that point in two directions, representing a "boomerang" shape.
 The model assumes that there is always an underlying arousal dimension, and that valence determines the direction in which a particular emotion lies.
 For example, a positive valence would shift the emotion up the top vector and a negative valence would shift the emotion down the bottom vector.
 In this model, high arousal states are differentiated by their valence, whereas low arousal states are more neutral and are represented near the meeting point of the vectors.
 Vector models have been most widely used in the testing of word and picture stimuli.

-Positive activation – negative activation (PANA) model
+Positive activation – negative activation (P.A.N.A.) model

-The positive activation – negative activation (PANA) or "consensual" model of emotion, originally created by Watson and Tellegen in 1985, suggests that positive affect and negative affect are two separate systems.
+The positive activation – negative activation (P.A.N.A.) or "consensual" model of emotion, originally created by Watson and Tellegen in 1985, suggests that positive affect and negative affect are two separate systems.
 Similar to the vector model, states of higher arousal tend to be defined by their valence, and states of lower arousal tend to be more neutral in terms of valence.
-In the PANA model, the vertical axis represents low to high positive affect and the horizontal axis represents low to high negative affect.
+In the P.A.N.A. model, the vertical axis represents low to high positive affect and the horizontal axis represents low to high negative affect.
 The dimensions of valence and arousal lay at a 45-degree rotation over these axes.